laravel/docs/cashier-paddle.md

         use Billable;
     }

-If you have billable entities that are not users, you may add the trait to those classes:
+If you have billable entities that are not users, you may also add the trait to those classes:

     use Laravel\Paddle\Billable;